holoviz/holoviz/doc/heps/hep2.md

 #### Supported versions

-Aside from certain exceptional cases, the Projects are not expected to backport changes to previous major or minor releases.
+Aside from certain exceptional cases (such as major security vulnerabilities), the Projects are not expected to backport changes to previous major or minor releases.

 #### Distribution